 For students who wish to earn academic credit while exploring potential career paths, gaining practical skills, and/or making professional contacts, an internship in writing is an opportunity to get real-world work experience in a professional environment.
 Site supervisors are required for an internship and provide interns with a mentor who can help them improve their writing skills while developing professional relationships.
 Interns can also compile writing samples from the internship as a way to showcase their experience and skills to future employers.
 Interns may work on or off campus, with appropriate publications, campus units or departments, schools, public agencies, nonprofit organizations, or private corporations.
 Grading is on a P/NP basis.

-During the internship, there will be a mid-quarter check-in with the Internship Coordinator & Faculty Advisor.
-At the end of the quarter, you will submit your log of hours, a short reflective essay, and a few writing samples.
+During the internship, there will be a mid-quarter check-in with the Internship Coordinator.
+At the end of the quarter, you will submit your log of hours and a writing portfolio.
 Your site supervisor will submit a site supervisor evaluation.
-All of this information and more details will be provided to you upon registering for either UWP 92 or UWP 192.
+All of this information and more details will be available on the Canvas pages for UWP 92 or UWP 192.

 The Professional Writing Minor requires 4 units of internship credit, which means you must work a total of 120 hours on writing and writing-related work.
-You can split your units between various quarters however works best for you and your internships (i.e. Winter quarter = 1 unit, Spring Quarter = 3 units; Fall quarter = 2 units (same internship), Winter quarter = 2 units (two internships, one unit each).
-For each unit of credit, though, you must complete 30 hours of writing and writing-related work.
+You can split your units between various quarters, whatever works best for you and your internship sites [e.g., Winter quarter = 1 unit, Spring quarter = 3 units; or Fall quarter = 2 units (same internship), Winter quarter = 2 units (two internships, one unit each)].
+For each unit of credit, you must complete 30 hours of writing and writing-related work.
 See internship requirements for general requirements.

 UWP 92 is the lower division Internship in Writing course.
 UWP 192 is the upper division Internship in Writing course which fulfills the Group D minor requirement (see Requirements).
 To receive internship credit towards the minor, you must complete four units of UWP 192.
 You must have completed at least 84 units to receive credit for UWP 192.